bokeh/bokeh/sphinx/source/docs/user_guide_ar.rst

 The list of available functions and their relevant parameters is growing all the time.
 Please see the docstrings for details.
-The above example is used in abstractrender.py (in examples/plotting/server).
+The above example is also found in abstractrender.py (in examples/plotting/server).

 Limitations
 --------------
-- At the current time, abstract rendering fully supports circle and square glyph types in scatter plots and simple line plots.
-More complex shapes and poly-lines cannot used in the input plot at this time.
+- Abstract rendering fully supports circle and square glyph types in scatter plots.
+More complex shapes and lines cannot used in the input plot at this time.

 - If a plot is constructed with multiple layers, only the first layer using a ServerDataSource